Lyftrondata/GitBook/sales-analytics/coppercrm/connection-steps.md

 ### Establishing a connection

-[Lyftrondata](https://www.lyftrondata.com) offers three methods connecting to [Coppercrm](https://www.lyftrondata.com/integration/sales-analytics/copper/).
+[Lyftrondata](https://www.lyftrondata.com) offers following methods connecting to [Coppercrm](https://www.lyftrondata.com/integration/sales-analytics/copper/).
 To establish your connection, use the connection strings described below.

-### OAuth
+### Basic

 This option has been deprecated by Microsoft.